christsven/H.E.A.T/factions/eufor-forces.md

 ![amx 10 rc](/factions/ressources/amx10rc.excalidraw.png)

+The AMX-10 RC is a French armoured fighting vehicle manufactured by Nexter Systems for armoured reconnaissance purposes.
+The "RC" stands for "Roues-Canon", meaning "wheeled gun".
+The AMX-10 RC is usually used for reconnaissance missions in dangerous environments or for fire support.

+The AMX-10 RC is fitted with a 105/47 F2 MECA 105 mm medium-pressure gun, mounted in a GIAT Industries TK 105 three-man turret.
+The F2 cannon fires 105×527R proprietary ammunition.
+The turret uses a SAMM CH49 electrohydraulic gun control system.
+No stabilization system is fitted.

 | AMX 10 RC | <img src="/factions/nato-symbols/units/wheeled-multiaxis-ifv.excalidraw.png" align="right" alt="Tankette" height=30 width=auto></img> |
 | :---- | ---- |
 | Cost | tbd |